sulu/sulu-docs/cookbook/webpack-encore.rst

 .. note::

-   If webpack encore assets were accidentally build before changing the `public/build` to `public/website/build` it could happen that all your admin assets were removed.
+   If the website assets were accidentally build before changing the `public/build` to `public/website/build` it could happen that all admin assets were removed.
 Use `git checkout public/build/admin` or the `bin/console sulu:admin:update-build` command to restore the admin build files: :doc:`build-admin-frontend`

 Optional: Install Web-JS
 ------------------------